- Am I a Candidate for the Laser Nail Fungus Cure?

 The Q-Clear laser represents the pinnacle of nail fungus treatment so cost may be considered relative.
 Patients can spend several hundreds of dollars in oral or topical medications and not achieve anywhere near the degree of success as that of the Q-Clear Laser System.

-Although the Q-Clear Laser System has recently been FDA-approved as the only Q-switched laser to treat nail fungus, it is hardly a new technology.
-It has actually been used and FDA-approved for other medical applications primarily in Dermatology since 2005 and it is estimated that given its broad scope of application, it has been safely used in over one million treatments since that time.
-There are no perceived risks to a patient seeking treatment for toe nail fungus using the Q-Clear Laser System.
+Although the Q-Clear Laser System has recently been FDA-approved as the only Q-Switched Laser to treat nail fungus, it is hardly a new technology.
+It has actually been used and FDA-approved for other medical applications primarily in Dermatology since 2005.
+It is estimated that given its broad scope of application, the Q-Clear Laser has been safely used in over one million treatments since that time.
+There are no perceived risks to a patient seeking treatment for nail fungus using the Q-Clear Laser System.